How to Grow a Carnivorous Pitcher Plant

-Growing carnivorous plants isn't for everyone, but if you can provide the right conditions, pitcher plants are fascinating and fun.
+Carnivorous plants aren't for everyone, but if you can provide the right growing conditions, pitcher plants are fascinating and fun.

-As I noted a few weeks ago, growing carnivorous plants isn’t for the casual gardener.
-Those tempted by the cool Venus Flytraps for sale as a novelty are likely to find their money is wasted when it dies just weeks later.
-But some carnivorous plants aren’t quite so difficult, including sundews (more on those here) and pitcher plants.
-If you can provide the right growing conditions and give them the attention you need, pitcher plants can make a really interesting addition to your collection.
+Growing carnivorous plants isn’t for the casual gardener.
+Those tempted by the cool Venus flytraps for sale as a novelty are likely to find their money is wasted when it dies just weeks later.
+But some aren’t quite so difficult, including sundews and pitcher plants.
+If you can provide the right growing conditions and give them the attention they need, pitcher plants can make a really interesting addition to your collection.

-Growing Pitcher Plants.
-There are bout a dozen species of pitcher plants in the wild, but if you’re going to grow them at home, you’ll probably have better luck with some of the hybrid species that have been developed (and there are a lot of them).
+There are about a dozen species of pitcher plants in the wild, but if you’re going to grow them at home, you’ll probably have better luck with some of the hybrid species that have been developed.
 Try the smaller varieties like ‘Dana’s Delight’ or ‘Judith Hindle’, or grow Purple Pitcher Plant (Sarracenia purpurea), which stays fairly compact.
-Only buy your plants from trusted growers; poaching from the wild, along with habitat destruction, has endangered pitcher plants in many places.
+Only buy your plants from trusted growers.
+Poaching plants from the wild, along with habitat destruction, has endangered pitcher plants in many places.
 California Carnivores is probably the most well-known and trusted grower.

 Growing pitcher plants successfully will probably take some experimentation.
 Here are a few basics: